 You and your loved ones play many important roles before, during and after deployment — practicing operations and personal security is no exception.
 By understanding and following the guidelines below, you can contribute to mission readiness and ensure everyone’s safety and security during deployment.

 Be mindful of what you share about your service member’s deployment — both in person and virtually.
-While general details about your service member may seem insignificant, overtime, these pieces of information can be used by an enemy to interpret unit movements, missions and identities.
-In an effort to keep our service members safe, make sure you and your loved ones — including children — avoid sharing the following details.
+Some information regarding military capabilities, intentions, activities or limitations may be “critical information.”
+By being a member of the military family, you may know some critical information details.
+While general details about your service member may seem insignificant, critical information can be used by an enemy to jeopardize Department of Defense personnel, operations and strategies.
+In an effort to keep our service members safe, make sure you and your loved ones — including children — avoid sharing the following details:

 - Specific dates: Return or arrival dates can be dangerous in the hands of an enemy.
 If you are sharing dates over email or on social media, consider developing a “code” with your service member.